 “Well you know,” he says.
 “They’re busy.
 Busy raking in the dollars and turning people away.”

 While the Red Cross is widely known for responding to disasters and supporting relief efforts, what that work looks like on the ground is often pretty abysmal.
-A significant percentage of the money donated to the Red Cross is spent on fundraising, $18 for ever $100 raised according to Charity Watch, and beyond that there is little accountability for what money is actually spent on.
-Johnathan M. Katz also wrote a detailed report on the Red Cross and how the organization failed to deliver after raising nearly $500 million for victims of the 2010 earthquake in Haiti, only a third of which had been spent or committed to rebuilding three years later.
+A significant percentage of the money donated to the Red Cross is spent on fundraising—$18 for ever $100 raised according to Charity Watch—and beyond that there is little transparency as to how money is spent.
+Journalist Johnathan M. Katz wrote a detailed report on the Red Cross and how the organization failed to deliver after raising nearly $500 million for victims of the 2010 earthquake in Haiti, only a third of which had been spent or committed to rebuilding three years later.
 Propublica and NPR also did a report on the Red Cross and found that during hurricanes Isaac and Sandy the disaster organization had diverted emergency supply vehicles meant to deliver much-needed relief and instead instructed drivers to drive empty trucks around to keep up appearances.

-Organizers on the ground in Chico had observed appalling behavior from the Red Cross in its response to the Camp Fire, turning away unhoused people from shelter and trying to prevent citizens from donating to encampments they claimed “homeless people” were staying in.
-At Wallywood private security as well as Red Cross volunteers were telling people who showed up with boxes of necessities not to donate them, or to go to one of the Red Cross run donation sites, rather than giving the supplies directly to the hundred people camping outdoors.
+Organizers on the ground in Chico were critical of the way the Red Cross has responded to the Camp Fire, turning people away from shelter and trying to prevent citizens from donating to encampments they claimed “homeless people” were staying in.
+At Wallywood, private security as well as Red Cross volunteers were telling people who showed up with boxes of necessities not to donate them, or to go to one of the Red Cross run donation sites, rather than giving the supplies directly to the hundred people camping outdoors.